keep-network/tbtc-v2/typescript/api-reference/interfaces/DestinationChainTBTCToken.md

-# Interface: L2TBTCToken
+# Interface: DestinationChainTBTCToken

-Interface for communication with the on-chain contract of the given canonical L2 tBTC token.
+Interface for communication with the on-chain contract of the given canonical destination chain tBTC token.

 ## Implemented by